bhowmikp/design-patterns/creational_patterns/README.md

 - They hide how instances of thses classes are created and put together.

 Creational patterns provides a lot of flexibility in what gets created, who creates it, how it gets created, and when.

+- **Abstract Factory** - Creates an instance of several families of classes.
+- **Builder** - Seperates object construction from its representation.
+- **Factory Method** - Creates an instance of several derived classes.
+- **Prototype** - A fully initialized instance to be copied or cloned.
+- **Singleton** - A class of which only a single instance can exist.